 Again, some 'nutritional authorities' have been recommending that we choose low-fat dairy products for decades, and even still do to this day.
-The faulty premise is this: Drink non-fat milk and you can get the calcium needed without all those "bad" fats with too many calories.
+The faulty premise is this: Drink non-fat milk and you can get the calcium needed without too many calories from all those "bad" fats.
 Counting calories is a meaningless endeavor, a total waste of time.
-Think of calories like friendships, it's Quality not Quantity.
+Think of calories like friendships; it's Quality not Quantity.